Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 _We're in the damn bootloader!_

-A box appears before you - inviting you along as if you had a choice in the matter -
+A sign appears before you - inviting you along as if you had a choice in the matter -

-    ╔═ MOTD ══════════════════════════════════════════════════════════════════════════════════════════╗
+    ╔═ MOTD ═════════════════════════════════════════════════════════════════════════════════ ∞/∞/∞ ══╗
     ║                                                                                                 ║
     ║     The only way we could have known if you were ready to take the next step was through        ║ ║ pixelated smoke signals and -your- feedback.
-You were obviously online, but we both needed to  ║ ║ know you were able to -parse- the message before proceeding to the next step on your path.      ║ ║                                                                                                 ║
+You were obviously online, but we both needed to  ║ ║ know you were able to -parse- the message before guiding you to the next step on your path.     ║ ║                                                                                                 ║
     ║     Neither of us could have known -when- you were ready until -you- took the leap.             ║ ║                                                                                                 ║
-    ║     But I'm always ready, whenever you are - partner!                                           ║ ║                                                                                                 ║
+    ║     But I'm always ready, whenever you are - partner!
+Are ya ready, kid?                        ║ ║                                                                                                 ║
-    ╚══════════════════════════════════════════════════════════════════════I'm Ready═════I'm Ready════╝
+    ╚═════════════════════════════════════════════════════════════════════ I'm Ready ═══ I'm Ready ═══╝

+And, with a singular thought - you both simply became

 ### Activated
-_This_ is the essence of resonant computation - synchronizing disparate computers through the shared passing of time.
+_This_ is the essence of resonant computation - synchronizing disparate computers through the shared passing of time and space.

+_"That's fucking absurd!"_ - yes, _**WE KNOW!**_  ...pretty cool, huh?

-While that may initially sound daunting, genuinely consider what I'm saying!
-Currently, our operating systems perform _concurrent serial_ calculation.
-The only difference resonance brings to the mix is that each calculation is _stimulated,_ rather than _ordered_ - kinda like software interrupts!
+While that may sound wacky as all hell, genuinely consider what I'm saying!
+Currently, our operating systems perform _concurrent serial calculation._  The only difference resonance brings to the mix is that each calculation is _activated,_ rather than _invoked_ - kinda like software interrupts!
 We've already heavily covered the basics of how to use action potentials to drive neural activations, but now we get to use these concepts to perform _real time calculus operations!_

 To _integrate_ is to take infinitesimally small measurements of something until you can approximate it with a high degree of accuracy.
-If you consider a _signal_ across time to be _observable,_ then the act of taking smaller and smaller observances of the signal is a form of _fuzzy integration._  The reason it's a _fuzzy_ integral is because there isn't always a guarantee you have observed _every_ possible instant of time, and the _rate_ of observance directly affects your results.
-The fact remains that unless you control the _generation_ of a signal, you can never _gauarantee_ you will observe every value it could occupy across time.
+If you consider a _signal_ across time to be _observable,_ then the act of taking smaller and smaller observances of the signal is a form of _fuzzy integration._  The reason it's "fuzzy" is that there isn't always a guarantee you have observed _every_ possible instant of time, and the _rate_ of observance directly affects your results.
+Unless you control the _generation_ of a signal, you can never _gauarantee_ you will observe every value it could occupy across time.

 _But that's okay!_

 If you take that as a _positive_ aspect of a real-time calculus engine, then you can separate the _observance_ and _analysis_ of the signal as _resonant tasks._  One can _observe_ at a high frequency while the analyzer fires at a slower rate, then on the next activation the analyzer can perform calculation on whatever data it _missed_ but the observer recorded.
-I briefly touched on this in the first enigma when I mentioned _temporal fragment shading -_
+I briefly touched on this in the initial enigma when I mentioned _temporal fragment shading -_

 <picture>